-Often used in conjunction with "+prevent-reading-cookies" to disable cookies completely (see above).
+Often used in conjunction with "+no-cookies-read" to disable persistant cookies completely.

-+kill-popups

-Stop those annoying JavaScript pop-up windows!

-{+kill-popups} .example.com

-"+kill-popups" uses a built in filter to disable pop-ups that use the window.open() function, etc. This is one of the first actions processed by Privoxy as it contacts the remote web server.
-This action is not always 100% reliable, and is supplemented by "+filter{popups}".

-+send-vanilla-wafer

-Sends a cookie for every site stating that you do not accept any copyright on cookies sent to you, and asking them not to track you.
++no-popup Type: Boolean.
+Typical uses: Stop those annoying JavaScript pop-up windows!
+Possible values: N/A Example usage: {+no-popup} .example.com Notes: "+no-popup" uses a built in filter to disable pop-ups that use the window.open() function, etc. An alternate spelling is "+no-popups", which is interchangeable. +vanilla-wafer Type: Boolean.
+Typical uses: Sends a cookie for every site stating that you do not accept any copyright on cookies sent to you, and asking them not to track you.
+Possible values: N/A Example usage: {+vanilla-wafer} .example.com

-{+send-vanilla-wafer} .example.com

 This action only applies if you are using a jarfile for saving cookies.
-Of course, this is a (relatively) unique header and could conceivably be used to track you.
+Of course, this is a (relatively) unique header and could be used to track you.

-+send-wafer
++wafer